LETTERS FROM THE GARDEN

 AT: It’s hard to say which is my favorite fungus.
 I can say one of my favorite to teach folks about since it’s very common in our area, is Schizophyllum commune, Split-gill fungus.
 It currently can even be found in Arlington Garden year round on the decomposing hugel logs in the three sisters garden!
 On fungi forays I love introducing folks to these shelf-like mushrooms that grow on dead trees.
 They look rather alien with fuzzy textured caps and gills that split when the mushroom dries out.

-Also fun fact – Schizophyllum commune (pictured left) has 23,328 distinct mating types, akin to what we call sexes.
+Also fun fact – Schizophyllum commune (pictured below) has 23,328 distinct mating types, akin to what we call sexes.
 It’s pretty much the ultimate queer, non-binary fungus.
 As a non-binary queer person, it’s important to me to share the queer stories of our more- than-human neighbors. read more…

 Pictured: Red-whiskered Bulbul at Arlington Garden.
 Credit: William Hallstrom.